 The process for provisioning against bad and doubtful debts is conducted in accordance with market best practice and on a prudent and cautious manner.
-The review on loan classification is performed by the Credit Analyst periodically at least once every year.
+The review on loan classification is performed by the Credit Analyst periodically on monthly basis.
 Besides the regular classification exercises, the Branch can downgrade on ad-hoc basis on any loans whose quality deteriorates significantly that an immediate downgrade becomes necessary before the regular classification.
 However, the regular classification procedures shall still apply.